 It didn’t take long before Martin pointed and said Mickey Mouse ears.
 The rest of us stopped, watched and confirmed.
 We had found the Painted Dogs.
 Our guide then told us to hurry up as he thought they were hunting.
 He was correct.
 It didn’t take long before hell broke loose and we had Impalas running at full speed with Dogs behind and us standing in the middle.
 We had both predator and prey passing us within a few meters during some intense moments.

 They didn’t catch any Impala, so we decided to stay with the pups and their guardians.
 We were positive the pack would kill and come back to collect them.

 They came back for the pups and moved off into the thicket.
 We found them just a few hundred meters from camp where they had made a kill.
 When I went to bed I felt sure we would have Dogs nearby in the morning.

-A morning with dogs hunting in and around camp
+A morning with Painted dogs, aka Painted wolves, hunting in and around camp

 We met the dogs the next morning on our way out of camp.
 We understood these guys already had hunted, but they hadn’t made a kill.
 Instead, they decided to wait on our exit road with hope of coming in contact with the rest of the pack.

 It didn’t take long before the dogs heard something and started to move towards camp and then out onto the floodplain where a kill had been made.
 This must have been made shortly after we had left camp meaning we missed the opportunity to witness the hunt.
 Instead we got to see interaction between dogs and Vultures, but I leave that for another story.

 A crazy afternoon with kills in camp